Skip to content

 So why do users accept generic design? (the demand side)

-Shouldn't users be rejecting them?
+Shouldn't users reject them?

-In practice, that is not the case.
+In reality, that is not the case.

 So when a user encounters a new design, what actually happens is

-"Oh, I like this" β€” what is really happening is the freshness of seeing something for the first time, but the user interprets it as discovering their own taste.
+"Oh, I like this" is, in reality, the novelty of seeing something for the first time, yet the user interprets it as having discovered their own taste.

 This mechanism explains why generic design survives.

-Here an important distinction emerges.
+Here an important distinction appears.

-Data can reveal distributions: A/B testing, user interviews, heatmaps, session recordings.
-All of these tools are instruments for measuring distributions β€” which user groups get stuck where, which design is understood more quickly, which color gets more clicks.
+Data can reveal a distribution.
+A/B tests, user interviews, heatmaps, session recordings: all of these tools measure distribution.
+Which user group gets stuck where, which design is understood more quickly, which color gets more clicks.

 And someone has to make that decision.

-Good UX means abandoning segments
+Good UX means discarding segments

 The UX distribution is also geographically fragmented